DaveParillo/intermediate-cpp/_sources/beginnings/types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The C and C++ compilers do not check math overflow for you.
+You can turn on compiler warnings that can inform you about
+possible overflow or type conversion problems.
-They can report when it happens at runtime, but by that point,
+A program can report when it happens at runtime, but by that point,
 the error has already occurred.
 It is generally preferred to check for possible overflow before
 attempting a calculation that might overflow.

-The following program checks for addition overflow and throws an error
+The following program checks for addition overflow and reports an error
 if addition overflow would occur.

 .. code-block:: cpp